 When to use Memcached

-Because Redis is newer and has more features than Memcached, Redis is almost always the better choice.
-However, Memcached could be preferable when caching relatively small and static data, such as HTML code fragments.
-Memcached's internal memory management, while not as sophisticated as that of Redis, is more efficient in the simplest use cases because it consumes comparatively less memory resources for metadata.
-Strings (the only data type supported by Memcached) are ideal for storing data that's only read, because strings require no further processing.
+Memcached could be preferable when caching relatively small and static data, such as HTML code fragments.
+Memcached’s internal memory management, while not as sophisticated as that of Redis, is more efficient in the simplest use cases because it consumes comparatively less memory resources for metadata.
+Strings (the only data type supported by Memcached) are ideal for storing data that is only read, because strings require no further processing.

 The second scenario in which Memcached has an advantage over Redis is in scaling.
 Because Memcached is multithreaded, you can easily scale up by giving it more computational resources, but you will lose part or all of the cached data (depending on whether you use consistent hashing).
 Redis, which is mostly single-threaded, can scale horizontally via clustering without loss of data.
 Clustering is an effective scaling solution, but it is comparatively more complex to set up and operate.